cd-public/learnobj/curriculum/CS1.md

 ### cd: On Names

-As a dual-use major/non-major course covering topics of broad interest specifically in Python, I believe this should be Scientific Computing (or Intro thereof).
+As a dual-use major/non-major course covering topics of broad interest specifically in Python, I believe this might be most accurately described be Scientific Computing (or Intro thereof).

 ### cd: High Level